Green-lidded bin

 If you regularly have excess garden waste you may want to buy an additional green-lidded bin along with your annual garden waste subscription.
 For more information, please visit our Garden Waste Subscription Service page.

-Alternatively, you can take your additional garden waste to your nearest Recycling Centre or compost at home.
+You can also take your extra garden waste to your nearest Recycling Centre or compost at home.

 What we do with your garden waste

-Your garden waste is initially stored at Cupid Green Depot.
-Once there is a large enough volume of garden waste, it is transported to a facility in Suffolk where it is turned into compost.
+Your garden waste is first taken to Cupid Green Depot.
+Once there is a large enough volume of garden waste, it is then taken to a facility in Suffolk where it is turned into compost.

 Missed collections

 If you put your green-lidded bin out for collection on the correct day and we missed it, you can report it online.
-Please ensure you report your missed bin within 48 hours of your scheduled collection day.
+Please do this within 48 hours of your scheduled collection day.

 Report a missed bin collection